2SpaceMasterRace/riverousrustlang/README.md

 # riverousrustlang
 nano crash course into the rust programming language to build cool systems projects. <br>
-the crash course is tailored towards developers, CPU/GPU whisperers and perf hackers.
+the crash course is tailored towards software-engineers, CPU/GPU whisperers and perf hackers.

 ## whoami
-Mercenary for Machine Learning Systems.
-Former LLM-hacker at a UCSC.
+mercenary for hire, specializing in compilers, distributed systems and machine learning systems. previously hacked around large-language models and fpgas in ocaml.

 # Release Notes

 ### Patch 0.1
 > [!IMPORTANT]
-> Following areas are curated for [ #feature-list ]:
+> Following areas are curated for [#feature-list]:

 1. ```Hypervisors & Virtualization``` : building a VM orchestrator that takes a bare metal GPU cluster and turns it into Amazon EC2 instance and sandboxing containers with a gVisor clone.
 2. ```Fuzzers``` : build a structure-aware and feedback-driven fuzzing engine for rust funcitons similar to Fuzzcheck.